Color Theory Basics: The Essential Guide for Designers

 Tertiary Colors

-Tertiary colors are formed by mixing a primary color with a neighboring secondary color, such as red-orange or blue-green.
+Tertiary colors mix a primary with a neighboring secondary (red-orange, blue-green).

-These hues feel more natural and less aggressive than pure primaries, which is why they are widely used in modern interfaces.
+They feel more natural than pure primaries, which is why they are common in modern interfaces.

 The Laws of Color Harmony